We've been featured in:

 When pursuing compensation for the misdiagnosis of a fracture, a No Win No Fee solicitor could gather evidence on your behalf.
 As they’ll offer you a type of No Win No Fee contract known as a Conditional Fee Agreement, they typically won’t require a payment upfront or whilst the claims process is ongoing.

-Additionally, they usually do not require a payment for their services if your claim
+Additionally, they usually do not require a payment for their services if your claim does not succeed.

 If your claim succeeds and you receive misdiagnosis compensation, your solicitor will take a success fee from your award.
 However, the percentage your solicitor takes is capped.
 This cap is outlined in the Conditional Fee Agreements Order 2013.